 However, another very important factor limits the number of stocks an investor should have in her portfolio:

-Guideline No. 3: Effort & time spent in monitoring:
+Guideline No. 3: How many stocks to own in the portfolio: Effort & time spent in monitoring:

 Reading the above article would help an investor develop her monitoring framework and estimate the amount of effort it would take to monitor each stock in her portfolio.
 Monitoring every stock would entail detailed reading of at least four quarterly statements and one annual report every year, in addition to regular reading to news and updates about the company (e.g. Google alerts).